-Whether a student has a specific universal feature need, a disability, is an ML, or all of the above, accommodations should be introduced to students long before the CCRS summative assessments are administered, during routine instruction to determine their effectiveness.
+Whether a student has a specific accessibility need, a disability, is an ELL, or all of the above, accommodations should be introduced to students long before the CCRS summative assessments are administered, during routine instruction to determine their effectiveness.
 Typically, accommodations should never be used for the first time on an assessment.